tallnhairydave/LaundryBot/README.md

 Once you've got the data coming into HA, you can then fire off notifications etc depending on the washing machine state. :)

-I've included the STL's to print out my housing for the circuit board that holds the Wemos D1 mini, the display, and the circuit to connect to the CT Clamp.
+You'll also need a 3D printer to print out the enclosure :) I've included the STL's to print out my housing for the circuit board that holds the Wemos D1 mini, the display, and the circuit to connect to the CT Clamp.

 **THIS IS DESIGNED AND BUILT TO WORK WITH A UK SINGLE PHASE 240V 3 CORE MAINS POWER CABLE, the CT Clamp goes around the LIVE core of the wire inside a junction box.**